jyalim/hellaWifi/README.md

 The shell that is default with Yosemite is called Terminal.app, and a spotlight search for "Terminal" will find it.

-The daemon script just has to be run once and it'll be in the background until the computer reboots:
+The daemon script is handled with Mac OS X's launchd job handler.

+To install and run it:

-    $ bash hellaWifi.bash
+    $ bash install-start-on-boot.bash

 where the dollar sign only implies the use of the Bash shell and is non-literal (don't include it if trying to run the program).

-To stop the process:

-    $ pkill -f hellaWifi
+The installer creates a plist file that tells launchd where to find hellaWifi.bash.
+It is not recommended to remove any files post installation as the current setup expects hellaWifi.bash to be in the git directory.

-To install the script to /Library/StartupItems so that the daemon starts with boot, run:
+To stop the process and remove the daemon from starting on login:

-    $ bash install-start-on-boot.bash

-It will need a password as /Library/StartupItems is a special directory.
-To uninstall the script so it doesn't startup on boot, run:

     $ bash remove-start-on-boot.bash

-Which will again need a password because /Library/StartupItems is a special directory.

-Note that the install script will also start the daemon, but the removal script will not kill the daemon.
+The installer and uninstaller scripts will not need root as the user will own the process.
+The daemon will be installed to $HOME/Library/LaunchAgents/ via the plist org.hellabyte.hellawifi.plist.

 Motivation
 ==========